Affording Private School

 In addition to scholarships and grants, there is another valuable resource to help you pay for your child's education, particularly when grants and scholarships don't cover all the costs.
 In the past fifteen years, the emergence of private k-12 education loans has made all types of private school education more accessible.
 Private student loans are an excellent option that will help you avoid dipping into savings or using high-interest products like credit cards.
 These loan products, many of which are credit-based, can help you spread out tuition payments and make financing tuition more manageable.

-Should you decide to finance your child's education with a private k-12 education loan, there are a number of things to consider before making your final decision.
-For starters, it is critical that you research and understand the terms of the loan.
+Should you decide to finance your child's education with a private k-12 education loan, there are several things to consider before making your final decision.
+For starters, you must research and understand the terms of the loan.
 Terms of a loan include the interest rate, repayment schedule, and Annual Percentage Rate (APR).

 Interest rates and fees vary based on the type of loan you receive.
 Some lenders have products that offer different interest rates based on the borrower's credit history and score.
 Other lenders offer a flat rate for every approved borrower.
 Many loan programs may also include an origination fee.
 This fee may be an out-of-pocket fee or it may be included in the principal of the loan.